Southern Exposure

 All the fabrics of window shades provide some level of flare reduction and sunlight control, but the type of fabric type and color you opt for your room makes a big difference.

 Various fabric options are available that provide low/moderate and high privacy.
-Fabric softness and quality indeed depend on what one wants for one’s area.
-When choosing a window covering, try not to feel it and disregard your needs and aesthetics.
-People often don’t like the fabrics based on the feel when, realistically, no one will ever touch your window coverings!
+Fabric softness and quality depend on what one wants for one’s area.
+When choosing a window covering, please don’t feel it and ignore your needs and aesthetics.
+People often prefer something other than the fabrics based on the feel when, realistically, no one will ever touch your window coverings!

 While talking about fabric, below listed are some fabrics that one quickly finds as per the opacity level: